tttppp/ragl/rules.md

 4.1.9 Rules from the OpenRA Competitive server also apply to in-game chat and player names - don't be a dick.
 Failure to comply with this rule will result in disqualification.

+4.1.10 All players must be authenticated for their games.
+Games featuring anonymous players may need to be replayed.
+It is recommended to play on servers that require authentication to avoid this situation.

 ## 4.2 Map pool

 4.2.1 Map pool consists of 10-12 maps specifically uploaded to the Resource Centre and marked as "Category: RAGL 12" and explicit naming and thumbnail watermarks.
 Usage of any other versions of these maps for the league games is disallowed and will be rejected from being reported as a valid match result.

 4.2.2 All maps include custom balance changes.

-4.2.3 Map pool can be found at ragl.org
+4.2.3 Map pool can be found in the Competitive Discord server.

 ### 4.2.4 Map contest